 TOD securities allow you to name an individual to inherit your securities, such as stocks and bonds, without the need for going through probate.
 When you purchase securities, you are required to register your ownership.
 When you register the stock, you can also request a beneficiary form.
 Like with POD accounts, the beneficiary will not have any rights to the stock as long are you are still alive.

-If you have questions regarding TOD or POD accounts, or any other probate matters, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding TOD or POD accounts, or any other probate matters, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.